Skip to content Exit mobile menu

 Retaining evidence of study checks proves that each student has the right to study within the UK at St Mary’s University.

 Depending on your visa type and the immigration permission that you hold, different immigration documents will need to be presented before, during and after you have enrolled on your course.
-All required documents will need to be assessed by the UKVI Compliance and Immigration team (UCIT) to ensure you can remain enrolled for the duration of your studies.
-You must keep all of your immigration documents in a safe and accessible location and UCIT must ensure that all necessary immigration documents are uploaded to your St Mary’s student record to meet UKVI regulations.
+All required documents will need to be assessed by the UKVI Compliance and Immigration team (visa team) to ensure you can remain enrolled for the duration of your studies.

 Arrival Information: Important tips

-Please do not enter the UK as a visitor if you have applied for a student visa and your visa has not yet been granted.
-If you need a student visa, you cannot enter the UK using your passport only as it is an incorrect route of entry.
 You are at risk of having to leave the UK if you enter as a visitor before your student visa has been granted.
 You will need to re-enter after your student leave has been granted to validate the new status.
-The immigration rules do not permit for you to enter the UK as a visitor and switch in to the student visa route inside the UK.
+The immigration rules do not permit for you to enter the UK as a visitor and switch to the student visa route inside the UK.
+You will not be fully enrolled until the visa team has checked your student visa status.

 You can pay a higher visa application cost (if applicable) for a faster decision.
 This does not always guarantee a faster decision if there are any complications with your visa application or if there are visa processing delays.